kodexa-ai/kodexa/docs/client/index.md

 title: Kodexa Client
 ---

-The Kodexa client is a Python class that you can can use to interact with an instance of Kodexa.
+The Kodexa client is a Python class that you can use to interact with an instance of Kodexa.

 The purpose of the client is to allow scripting of any tasks, however, it is also the foundation on which all the current processing logic in Kodexa is built.

 # Setting up Kodexa Client

-By default when you instantiate a Kodexa client it will connect to the Kodexa instance that has been configured in your environment.
+By default, when you instantiate a Kodexa client it will connect to the Kodexa instance that has been configured in your environment.

 The client will use the following environment variables to determine the connection details: